- Resources In This Article

 Intestinal damage: Very premature newborns may develop a serious complication in which part of the intestine becomes severely damaged (called necrotizing enterocolitis—see see Necrotizing Enterocolitis (NEC)).

 Jaundice: In premature newborns, the liver is slow in clearing bilirubin (the yellow bile pigment that results from the normal breakdown of red blood cells) from the blood.
 Thus, the yellow pigment accumulates, giving the skin and the whites of the eyes a yellow color (jaundice).
 Premature newborns tend to become jaundiced (see Jaundice in Adults) in the first few days after birth.
 Usually, jaundice is mild and resolves as newborns take in larger amounts during feedings and have more frequent bowel movements (bilirubin is removed in the bowel movements and causes stools to be bright yellow at first).
 Rarely, very high levels of bilirubin accumulate and put newborns at risk of developing kernicterus.
-Kernicterus is a form of brain damage caused by deposits of bilirubin in the brain ( Jaundice in Newborns).
+Kernicterus is a form of brain damage caused by deposits of bilirubin in the brain (Jaundice in the Newborn).

 Infants born very prematurely have low levels of antibodies, substances in the bloodstream that help protect against infection.
 Antibodies cross the placenta (the organ that connects the fetus to the uterus and provides nourishment to the fetus) from mother to the fetus during the latter part of pregnancy.
 Therefore, the risk of developing infections, especially infection in the blood (sepsis), is higher in premature newborns.
 The use of special invasive devices for treatment, such as catheters in blood vessels and breathing (endotracheal) tubes, further increases the risk of developing serious infections.